-The Washington Office, Director of Fire and Aviation Management, has the many responsibilities in regards to aviation management (see directives FSM 5719.04a and 5720.43).
-These responsibilities may be delegated to the Assistant Director of Fire and Aviation Management (Aviation) and include developing and maintaining an Aviation Management Plan that is updated and supplemented annually at the regional/area and forest/station levels (FSM 5711.04).
+The Washington Office, Director of Fire and Aviation Management, has the many responsibilities in regards to aviation management.
+These responsibilities may be delegated to the Assistant Director of Fire and Aviation Management (Aviation) and include developing and maintaining an Aviation Management Plan that is updated and supplemented annually at the regional/area and forest/station levels (FSM 5711).

-The plan establishes general operational procedures policy for aviation activities supporting land management and wildfire management programs within the jurisdiction of the respective agency.
+The National Aviation Safety and Management plan establishes general operational procedures policy for aviation activities supporting land management and wildfire management programs within the jurisdiction of the respective agency.